 Why It Matters

-Compression Set is an important property to consider when your component must endure a compressive load.
+Polyurethane’s compression set is an important property to consider when your component must endure a compressive load.
 Examples of applications include bumpers, equipment mounts, vibration isolation pads, and rollers.
-Compression Set indicates how well the polyurethane will retain its elastic properties under compression.
+Urethane’s compression set indicates how well the polyurethane will retain its elastic properties under compression.

-Compression set is dependent on a combination of basic properties such as modulus and the degree of molecular cross-linking, which result from the polyurethane’s formulation.
+Polyurethane’s compression set depends on a combination of basic properties such as modulus and the degree of molecular cross-linking, which result from the polyurethane’s formulation.
 We can tailor the polyurethane’s resistance to compression set to fit your specific need.

 - Constant Force, sometimes referred to as Method A. This test compresses a test specimen between parallel rigid plates under a constant stress.
 Then compression set is calculated as a percentage of the specimen’s permanent deformation to its original thickness.